bjames/neverthenetwork/pages/mod_acl.md

 1. Cisco ACLs have an implicit __deny__ at the end.
 2. An ACL that hasn't been created can be configured (ie applied to an interface, VTY line, etc.).
 In this case, the ACL is immediately used when created.
 Because of the implicit deny this means you can easily lock yourself out of a device with an ACL applied to the management interface.

-### Pushing ACLs, two Options
+### Two Options for Pushing ACLs

 1. Rip and Replace

 	By rip and replace, I mean deleting the ACL and recreating it.
 This is what I prefer to do, it enforces consistency and line ordering.
-However, caution should be used when modifying ACLs on management interfaces and VTY using this method.
-I should note that this will result in *brief* packet loss as the ACL is being recreated.
-Depending on how the ACL is used, this could be perfectly acceptable.
+However, caution should be used when modifying ACLs on management interfaces and VTY using this method. __I should note that this will result in *brief* packet loss as the ACL is being recreated.__ Depending on how the ACL is used, this could be perfectly acceptable.

 	Here's how the rip and replace method looks on the CLI: